thebeebs/oracle-code-adventures/microservices/README.md

 git push
 ```

 4. Monitor the Dev Star dashboard to await your fighter being deployed!
-If you can't see the Dashboard well on the projector/screen, just open the following url TODO: ADD URL.
+If you can't see the Dashboard well on the projector/screen, just open the following url http://129.144.148.225.
 Your space fighter should appear in the dashboard and complete it's first strike to the Alien War Ship!

 ## Mission: Scale your first fighter! ##